How does a TFSA (Tax-Free Savings Account) work?

 Ready to take full advantage of the tax benefits of a TFSA and save thousands of dollars along the way?

-You can open one for investing today at a low-cost online brokerage.
+You can open a TFSA for investing today at a low-cost online brokerage.

 The overall best TFSA investing account is a self-directed Questrade TFSA.
 Along with having one of the cheapest trading fees in Canada, you can hold CAD and USD currencies, allowing you to trade both Canadian and U.S. stocks.